Medicinal Labelling Bill [HL]

 Groups Affected

-Pharmaceutical Companies: Will face costs associated with label changes and risk fines for non-compliance.
+- Pharmaceutical Companies: They will incur costs associated with re-labelling products and potentially face significant fines for non-compliance.

-Consumers: Will be informed about the use of animal research in the production of medicines.
+- Consumers: They will be directly informed about the use of animal research in the production of their medicines.

 Powered by nyModel